 I have a student who is not registered with Student Accessibility Services, but I think that they might have a disability, what should I do?

-You can discuss with the student the difficulties that he/she may be having in your class; if you discover that the student is struggling for a specific reason other than a disability, it would then be appropriate to discuss possible solutions with the student.
-You may direct them to the Office of Student Development and Services for peer tutoring services, counselling services, and/or academic skills support.
-If you still feel that a disability may be the cause, then you can recommend that the student speak to someone in Student Accessibility Services.
+You can discuss with the student the difficulties that they may be having in your class; if you discover that the student is struggling for a specific reason other than a disability, it would then be appropriate to discuss possible solutions with the student.
+You may direct the student to Student Development and Services (B210) for academic and personal support such as Counselling Services, academic skill development and peer tutoring.
+If you feel that a disability may be the cause of the difficulties the student is experiencing, you can encourage them to speak with someone in Student Accessibility Services in B210.
+Alternatively, you may direct them to the SAS website for more information and to complete our Self Identification Form and they will be contacted by a SAS Accessibility Consultant regarding next steps.

 What do I do if I disagree with the recommended accommodations?

-If you have questions about the accommodations recommended for a student in your course, contact his/her Accessibility Consultant.
+If you have questions about the accommodations recommended for a student in your course, contact their Accessibility Consultant.
 These discussions can be very useful for clarifying misunderstandings and reaching mutually acceptable solutions.

 What happens if a student is suspected of academic misconduct during a test or exam?